xarvh/exalted-cypher-system/splats/solars/creation-and-upgrade.md

   * Add 5 to her Pools (Mind, Body, Essence)
   * A Mundane Ability OR a Martial Arts Style
   * A Caste Charm
+  * A Caste or non-Caste Charm

-When the five upgrades above are done, the Solar tiers up and receives all the benefits of the next Tier of her Focus.
+When the six upgrades above are done, the Solar tiers up and receives all the benefits of the next Tier of her Focus.